Updated: Jun 8

 This ability allows you to improve your email open-rate over time by seeing which email subject lines result in greater open rates.

 By the way, a tool I use to help with creating excellent subject lines is CoSchedule's Email Subject Line Analyzer.
 It's an email marketer's best friend.

 You should also test the time of day your emails get opened the most.
 And yes, there are reports for this.

 Once you see when your emails are getting the most love, you can tweak the scheduling of your emails.
 Small changes can make the most significant impact.

 Now stick with me, you are still getting all these automation perks at the "Lite" level.
 And here are some more!

-In ActiveCampaign, you can also set campaign goals and the process is pretty neat.
-Setting goals lets you know how long it takes someone to take the action you want them to take.
+In ActiveCampaign, you can also set campaign goals, and the process is pretty neat.
+Setting goals lets you know how long it takes someone to take the action you want them to complete.

 This can help you send out an extra email or two to get a person to convert from a lead to a customer.

 And of course, like other email systems, you can personalize the content.
 But, in ActiveCampaign, you can set conditions for the type of emails to go out and to whom.